telefonicaid/fiware-orion/doc/manuals/devel/jsonParse.md

 }
 ```

-Would be transformed into a C++ instance of the class `QueryContextRequest` something like this:
+... would be transformed into a C++ instance of the class `QueryContextRequest` something like this:
 ```
 QueryContextRequest* qprP = new QueryContextRequest();
 EntityId*            eP   = new EntityId();